3IE/SwiftStarter/README.md

 This folder is useful to store all of Apple's frameworks like CoreData, Social, Accounts, HomeKit, ...
 This folder can also contains some frameworks developed by ourselves.

-#### External

-The `External Framework` folder is used to add some open source frameworks we found on places like github and that we need to integrate into our projects.
-To add these projects into our own, we decided to use the git submodule way of doing it since it is the easier and the best from our point of view.
-Compile time may be a bit longer the first time since it has to compile the external frameworks we added but we can see what happens if there is an error and we can place the submodule on whichever commit we want.

-In this starter kit, we provide several external frameworks that we use in our project and that helps this architecture be what it is.

-- <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> is an HTTP networking library written in Swift.
-- <a href="https://github.com/Alamofire/AlamofireImage">AlamofireImage</a> is an image component library for Alamofire.
-- <a href="https://github.com/Hearst-DD/ObjectMapper">ObjectMapper</a> is a JSON mapping library.
-- <a href="https://github.com/tristanhimmelman/AlamofireObjectMapper">AlamofireObjectMapper</a> is an Alamofire extension which simplifies ObjectMapper usage.
-- <a href="https://github.com/SVProgressHUD/SVProgressHUD">SVProgressHUD</a> is a lightweight progress HUD.

 ## Installing the external frameworks